Lord of Hell: Correct, but I hardly see what—

 - There was a DC miniseries called Human Defence Corps about a bumbling everyman in a military group who deals with JLA-style emergencies.
 Their first adventure is against vampires (nebbish everyman takes one for the team).
 Their last adventure involved going to Hell, taking down the Devil, then using the now-vampiric bumbler to institute a regime change.

-- Christopher Rudd actually manages to go from damned soul to sextoy for the nobility of Hell into one of the nobility himself and eventually ruler of Hell in Lucifer.
+- Lucifer: Christopher Rudd manages to go from damned soul to sextoy for the nobility of Hell into one of the nobility himself and eventually ruler of Hell.

 - Lady Death was originally a mortal woman named Hope who made a bargain with a demon to renounce her humanity and serve Hell if the demon rescued her from death.
 Arriving in Hell, she discovered a civil war was raging.
 Lady Death led an uprising against the Lords of Hell.
 During the final battle, Lucifer cursed her never to return to Earth while the living walked.
 Lady Death swore an oath that she would circumvent Lucifer's curse by exterminating all life on Earth.
 Lady Death finally ended Lucifer's control over her by casting him through Heaven's Gate (a place where evil cannot go), and in doing so became the new ruler of Hell.